-Our consideration of the internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or deficiencies and therefore material weaknesses or significant deficiencies may exist that were not identified.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weakness.
-Material weaknesses may exist that have not been identified.
-However, we did identify certain deficiencies in internal control, described in the accompanying schedule of findings and responses that we consider to be significant deficiencies in internal control over financial reporting (refer to findings 13-01 and 13-02).
+Our consideration of the internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Given these limitations during our audit, we did not identify any deficiencies in internal control that we consider to be material weakness.
+However, material weaknesses may exist that have not been identified.